Laragear/Refine/README.md

 ### Custom keys

-You can override the keys to look for on the Request by issuing the keys as second argument.
+You can override the keys to look for on the Request at runtime by issuing the keys as second argument.
+These will replace the [custom keys](#only-some-keys) you have set in the class.

 ```php
 public function all(Request $request)